annyaa/applied-bioinfo-2026/week04/README.md

 ## Download FASTQ files for an experiment
-In the Makefile are commands for downloading a subset of reads from the SRA based on an accession number.
+In the Makefile are commands for downloading a subset of reads from the SRA based on an accession number **(SRR40532399)**.
+The project number is `PRJNA1524040`.
 This will **not** download the entire dataset.
 Instead we obtain just a subset defined by an N parameter (the number of reads to download).

 # Quality control